GUN CONTROL NETWORK

 INTERNATIONAL ACTION NETWORK ON SMALL ARMS (IANSA)

-A Campaign run jointly by Amnesty International, International Action Network on Small Arms and Oxfam International, calling for a global legally binding Arms Trade Treaty (ATT) to stop weapons being used to fuel conflict, poverty and human rights abuses.
-Thousands of people are killed, injured, raped, and forced to flee from their homes as a result of the unregulated global arms trade.
-The Control Arms campaign is calling for an Arms Trade Treaty (ATT), to ease the suffering caused by irresponsible transfers of conventional weapons and munitions.
+A Campaign run jointly by Amnesty International, International Action Network on Small Arms and Oxfam International, calling for a global legally binding Arms Trade Treaty (ATT) to stop weapons being used to fuel conflict, poverty and human rights abuses and to ease the suffering caused by irresponsible transfers of conventional weapons and munitions.

 SUPPORT AFTER MURDER & MANSLAUGHTER (SAMM)